Sepura: The SRH Series

 The SRH3500 was, in many ways, a groundbreaking TETRA radio on account of its diminutive dimensions; it remains one of the smallest and lightest TETRA radios ever to be put in mass production.
 Together with its sister radio, the SRH3800, it was adopted by police, ambulance and fire and rescue services worldwide.

 The radios’ popularity within the ‘blue light’ community meant that Sepura was frequently asked to supply dummy radios to film and TV production crews around the world, to add to the authenticity of their productions.
-As a result, Sepura radios have made appearances on well-known programmes such as Eastenders and Coronation Street, as well as crime re-enactments and real life ‘police action’ documentaries.
+As a result, Sepura radios have made appearances on programmes such as Eastenders and Coronation Street, as well as crime re-enactments and real life ‘police action’ documentaries.